MossabMilha/OM-VaultChain/README.md

 - Map wallet → user metadata (e.g., publicKey)
 - Add internal SaaS profile data
+- **Public Key Registration:** Users may optionally register their public key in the smart contract or backend for others to encrypt files for them
 - Storage: MongoDB, PostgreSQL, or Redis
 </details>